intel/PerfSpect/README.md

 ## Caveats

 1. The tool can collect only the counters supported by underlying linux perf version.
-2. If you run into locale issues - `UnicodeDecodeError: 'ascii' codec can't decode byte 0xc2 in position 4519: ordinal not in range(128)`, more than likely the locales needs to be set appropriately.
-You could also try running post-process step with `LC_ALL=C.UTF-8 LANG=C.UTF-8 ./perf-postprocess -r result.csv`
-3. The html report creation is not yet supported for cid collection.

 ## How to contribute